It's news from South Florida tonight that the FBI has searched the home of the former president.

 I was charged with lying to Congress about Russian collusion that we now know didn't actually happen.

-Almost two years after I was pardoned, the Justice Department, at midnight on election day 2020, released the last remaining redacted sections of Robert Mueller's secret report in which he admitted that he found no evidence whatsoever against me regarding Russian collusion, collaboration with WikiLeaks, uh, or uh any involvement in the fishing and publication of John Podesta's emails.
+Almost two years after I was pardoned, the Justice Department at midnight on Election Day 2020 released the last remaining redacted sections of Robert Mueller's secret report in which he admitted that he found no evidence whatsoever against me regarding Russian collusion, collaboration with WikiLeaks, or any involvement in the phishing and publication of John Podesta's emails.

 So the charges against me were fabricated to pressure me into testifying falsely against President Donald Trump.